DavidVeksler/Crypto-Portfolio-Tracker/README.md

 Crypto Portfolio Tracker is a versatile console application that provides real-time tracking of cryptocurrency balances across different wallets.
 It is designed to run on Windows, Mac, and Linux platforms.

+**TO GET STARTED**: RENAME "RENAMEME appsettings.json" to "appsettings.json" and put in your xpub/zpub and the tokens you want to track.

 ## Features

 - Retrieves and displays current cryptocurrency prices and market data.